jsjoeio/joeprevite.com/content/blog/2020-03-06-rust-learning-plan-and-chapter-1-notes/index.md

 - ability to build and ship a small project in Rust

 I’ve taken these objectives and broken them out into actionable tasks.
 They are as follows:
-- Read Chapters 1-3 of the [ Rust Lang Book ](https://doc.rust-lang.org/book/title-page.html) (by Steve Klabnik and Carol Nichols, with contributions from the Rust Community)
+- Read Chapters 1-3 of the [Rust Lang Book](https://doc.rust-lang.org/book/title-page.html) (by Steve Klabnik and Carol Nichols, with contributions from the Rust Community)
 - Write 3 blog posts
 - Contribute to an open source project (bug fix or docs)
-- Build a small web server app ([ bunny1 ](https://github.com/ccheever/bunny1) clone)
+- Build a small web server app ([bunny1](https://github.com/ccheever/bunny1) clone)

 This is the first blog post in the series, which covers my notes and thoughts on Chapter 1 of the Rust Lang Book.
 If you read Chapter 1 and would like to discuss, let’s have a conversation!
-Tweet @ me or shoot me a DM on [ Twitter ](https://twitter.com/jsjoeio).
+Tweet @ me or shoot me a DM on [Twitter](https://twitter.com/jsjoeio).

 ## Notes on Chapter 1
-The [ first chapter in the Rust Lang Book ](https://doc.rust-lang.org/book/ch01-00-getting-started.html) is a friendly introduction to Rust.
+The [first chapter in the Rust Lang Book](https://doc.rust-lang.org/book/ch01-00-getting-started.html) is a friendly introduction to Rust.
 It covers enough of the basics to get started.
 You download Rust and then write your first program, which prints “Hello, World!”
 Here are things I wrote down while reading the first chapter online:

 ### rustup is the preferred version manager
 Coming from the JavaScript world, I’m used to scouring the internet for a decent node version manager.
 The common goto is [`nvm`](https://github.com/nvm-sh/nvm).
-Lucky for us, the Rust team supplies an official version manager and it’s called [ `rustup` ](https://rustup.rs/).
+Lucky for us, the Rust team supplies an official version manager and it’s called [`rustup`](https://rustup.rs/).
 Free, offline docs - out-of-the-box
 I noted this after rereading some of Chapter 1. `rustup` comes with a version of the docs that you can launch and read offline 😱 How genius is that?!
 ```sh